pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-2/index.md

 ## What's changed

 This release includes numerous refinements and bug fixes to improve the overall CLI experience.
-As an example we updated the `spo user ensure` and `spo page section add` commands with additional options that will increase their functionality and usability.
+As an example, we updated the `spo user ensure` and `spo page section add` commands with additional options that will increase their functionality and usability.

 ## Testimonials